vipinjose90/data-visualization/hw5/readme.md

 1. If a team was clicked, and the next element in the list is also a team, add its games to the list following the team's entry.
 2. If a game was clicked, do nothing.
 3. If a team was clicked, and the next element in the list is a game, it means that the team's games are already expanded and we want to remove them!
 Remove the games associated with the clicked game.

+Use the .splice() operator to both insert and remove rows from the table.

 Once the list is updated, we can call `updateTable()` and watch the magic happen!